Philippians 4:4-23 • Live Joyfully Without Worry

 • You can trust Him in whatever He chooses to do.

-That is why we give our anxieties to God with thanksgiving.
+That is why we can give our anxieties to God with thanksgiving.
 It means we trust Him for whatever He chooses to do and for what He promises to us—His peace.

-Receive His peace
+Receive and live in His peace

 The result is a promise.
 When we give to God our anxiety, we receive from our Lord Jesus a peace and a way of thinking that protects and refreshes us.
 That promise is from these verses: